SilverSailors/SailingBoat/README.md

 ![alt text](doc/software/Component_diagram.png "")

-## Code Procedure

-1. Determine destination (Latitude, Longitude)
-2. Check wind to determine best angle of approach (AOA)
-3. Select angle and set a waypoint (in meters)
-4. Each update cycle, compare our current bearing vector and adjust the waypoint, adjust bearing as neccesary.
-5. repeat step 2-4.

 # Getting Started
 This guide will configure your Raspbian installation, install the much needed scripts and finally building the project and starting it up.